michel1991/ocp-java-11/stream/md/PARALLEL.md

 The correct method to obtain an equivalent parallel stream of an existing stream is parallel(), which is inherited by any class that implements BaseStream<T>
 including the primitive streams.
 For this reason, option D is correct.

+##### Which statements about applying forEachOrdered()
+##### to a parallel ordered stream instead of using forEach() are correct?
+(Choose two.)
+*  A. The operation will likely be faster.
+*  B. The operation will likely be slower.
+*  C. There is no expected change in performance.
+*  D. It forces some stream operations in the pipeline to be performed in a serial manner.
+*  E. It forces all stream operations in the pipeline to be performed in a serial manner.
+*  F. All stream operations will continue to be performed in a parallel manner.

+Applying forEachOrdered() to a parallel stream forces the terminal operation to be performed in a single-threaded, rather than parallel, manner.
+For this reason, it is likely that it will be slower, making option B correct.
+Intermediate operations can still take advantage of parallel processing, since forEachOrdered() is only applied at the end of the pipeline.
+For this reason, option D is correct.